teambition/limbo/README.md

 3. `aggregate` function in mongoose do not auto cast variables to ObjectId or anything else, so you should take case of these variables and do not use them in the `rpc` provider. (for the reason JSON only accept data)

 # Changelog
+## 0.2.1
+- fix the confliction of _fn in coffeescript

 ## 0.2.0
 - forget manager, use model now
 - merge `bind` and `enableRpc` to one method: `enableRpc`